qfpl/blog/content/posts/nix/getting-started-with-nix.md

 Like this one
 ```

+If you're running on NixOS, then:

+- some of the details around paths and profiles and the like will be different
+- if you don't already know the things in this post then you've gotten here just in time

 # Installing Nix

 For the trusting, a quick way to do install Nix for a single user is: